hazelcast/hazelcast/site/docs/enterprise/lossless-restart.md

 See the
 [docs](https://docs.hazelcast.org/docs/{imdg-version}/manual/html-single/index.html#hot-restart-persistence)
-for detailed description including fine-tuning.
+for a detailed description including fine tuning.

-## Safely Shutting Down A Jet Cluster
+## Safely Shutting Down a Jet Cluster

-For lossless restart to work, the cluster must be shutdown gracefully.
+For lossless restart to work the cluster must be shut down gracefully.
-When members are shutdown one by one in rapid succession, this starts an automatic rebalancing process where backup partitions are promoted and new backups are created for each member.
+When members are shutdown one by one in a rapid succession, Jet triggers an automatic rebalancing process where backup partitions are promoted and new backups are created for each member.
 This may result in out-of-memory errors or data loss.

 The entire cluster can be shut down using the `jet-cluster-admin`